ralna/GALAHAD/doc/Python/slls.rst

       b : ndarray(o)
           holds the values of the observation vector $b$ in the objective function.
+      sigma : float
-      x : ndarray(n)
+          holds the regularization weight $\sigma \geq 0$. x : ndarray(n)
           holds the initial estimate of the minimizer $x$, if known.
-          This is not crucial, and if no suitable value is known, then any value, such as $x=0$, suffices and will be adjusted accordingly. z : ndarray(n)
+          This is not crucial, and if no suitable value is known, then any value, such as $x=0$, suffices and will be adjusted accordingly. w : ndarray(n)
-          holds the initial estimate of the dual variables $z$ associated with the simple bound constraints, if known.
-          This is not crucial, and if no suitable value is known, then any value, such as $z=0$, suffices and will be adjusted accordingly.
+          holds the values of the weights $w$.
+If all the weights are one, w can be set as None.
+      x_s : ndarray(n)
+          holds the values of the shifts $x_s$.
+If all the shifts are zero, x_s can be set as None.

       **Returns:**

       x : ndarray(n)
           holds the values of the approximate minimizer $x$ after a successful call.
+      y : ndarray(m)
+          holds the values of the Lagrange multipliers associated with the simplex equality constraint for each cohort.
       z : ndarray(n)
           holds the values of the dual variables associated with the simple bound constraints.